Alaska Bore Tide Viewing

 Best Dates to See the Bore Tide in Anchorage

-A bore tide can be seen nearly every day somewhere in Turnagain Arm just after low tide.
+A bore tide can be seen nearly every day somewhere in Turnagain Arm in the hours after low tide in Anchorage.
 The size depends on the range of the tide, so the most dramatic bore tides occur during days with extreme minus tides.

 Patience is key; it can vary up to 30 minutes or more depending on wind speed and direction.